robmikh/PnPWatcher/README.md

 # UsbWatcher
 A utility to see USB devices come and go.
+Supports Windows 10 and above.